Lucas-Ion/skylog/PROJECT_PLAN.md

 Multi-stage Dockerfile, docker-compose for local dev, GitHub Actions running lint, typecheck, tests, build, and image push.
 Deployed to a real URL on Hetzner or Fly.io.
 HTTPS, env-based config, secrets handled properly.

-Then week 8 is no new features.
 I refactor the entire codebase using what I've absorbed from Fluent Python.
 Protocols instead of ABCs where it makes sense.
 Proper dataclasses for value objects. `__repr__` and `__eq__` on domain entities. `mypy --strict` clean.
 Audit async code for places where `asyncio.gather` or `TaskGroup` clarifies intent.

-Reading: Fluent Python chapters 5, 8, 11, 13, 15.
-Clean Code chapter 17 re-read with fresh eyes.
+Reading Goals: Fluent Python chapters 5, 8, 11, 13, 15.
+Clean Code chapter 17.

-What I want from review #4: a list of the 10 most significant refactors I made and your reaction to them.
-The honest "what would frustrate me joining this codebase tomorrow" question.

 ## Final Phase